• Articles

 • Model: The model represents the business logic and data of a particular application.
 In other words, it consists of an entity structure.
 The model has the business logic, including model classes, remote and local data sources, and the repository.

 • View: Within Angular, the view embodies the graphical user interface (UI) of an application.
 Its primary role involves presenting the data sourced from the component and managing user interactions.
-Constructed through HTML templates, the view dynamically renders and adjusts its content in accordance with the component’s data and the application’s logic.
+Constructed through HTML templates, the view dynamically renders and adjusts its content to the component’s data and the application’s logic.

 • ViewModel: ViewModel is the application’s abstract layer that connects the View and the Model and acts as a bridge between the two.
 It does not know which View needs to be made use of since it does not have any direct access to the View.
 The two are connected using data binding, and the ViewModel records all the changes that are made to the View and makes the necessary changes to the Model.